beginnersbook.com

 Enhanced For loop

-Enhanced for loop is useful when you want to iterate Array/Collections, it is easy to write and understand.
+Enhanced for loop is another way of defining a loop.
+This is especially useful when you want to iterate array, ArrayList and other collections classes.
+Tt is easy to read and write.

-Let’s take the same example that we have written above and rewrite it using enhanced for loop.
+Let’s take the same example that we have seen above.
+We are rewriting it using enhanced for loop.

 class ForLoopExample3 {